MrGuyTwo/Ekara-Console_Custom/README.md

 <a href="https://api.ekara.ip-label.net/"><img src="screenshot/cropped-ekara_by_ip-label_full_2.webp">

 ## Description
-This [Powershell](https://learn.microsoft.com/powershell/scripting/overview) script lists all Ekara scenarios and displays their statuses in a dynamic web page.
+This [Powershell](https://learn.microsoft.com/powershell/scripting/overview) script lists all Ekara scenarios and displays their statuses in a dynamic HTML page.

 For this, the script uses the Rest Ekara API [Ekara](https://ekara.ip-label.net/)